oab26/medusa-colabship/MARKETPLACE_IMPLEMENTATION_PHASE1.md

 - Each workflow includes proper error handling and compensation functions
 - API routes follow Medusa's authentication and validation patterns
 - The implementation maintains compatibility with VibeSdk integration requirements

+### Known Issues:
+1. **Vendor Products Query Error**: The `/vendors/products` endpoint throws an error because the Vendor model needs explicit `products` and `orders` relationship fields added to work with Query.
+The links exist but Query requires the relationship to be defined in the model.
+   - **Solution**: Add `products` and `orders` relationships to Vendor model using `model.manyToMany()` or similar
+   - **Priority**: Medium - Vendor product/order management is functional through other means

+### Successfully Working:
+- ✅ Vendor creation with registration flow
+- ✅ Vendor authentication
+- ✅ All workflows execute correctly
+- ✅ Database migration applied
+- ✅ All files aligned with official example

 ---